DingoBite/DingoUnityExtensions/README.md

 - UI-heavy projects can combine `UnityViewProviders`, `Tweens`, `UnicodeFontIcons`, and `Pools` to build reusable view layers quickly.
 - Data-driven projects can combine `Serialization`, `ImageLoadGlobalSystem`, `Addressables`, and `Bind` for content loading and presentation flows.
-- Pixel-perfect 2D projects can use `MonoBehaviours/PixelTransform` together with animation helpers for crisp movement and stable layout behavior.
 - Editor-heavy pipelines benefit from serialize-reference tooling, inspector attributes, and prefab creation menus in one maintained source tree.

 The main benefit is organizational: domain code stays focused on gameplay or product logic while cross-cutting technical concerns live in one maintained, versioned layer.